bandonga/bandonga.github.io/collections/_kubernetes/0-intro.md

 scheduler                        cluster store                     controller
 ```

-For production, multi-master HA is a must have (3 to 5 masters).
-Apps shouldn't run on Masters.
 It offers the following services:

 **API Server**: all communications must go through the API Server.
 Exposes a RESTful API that receives YAML config files via POST requests.
 These are manifest files that contain the desired state of the application (number of replicas to run, ports to be exposed, etc), that are persisted in the cluster store and deployed.